 by Russ Lowthian, HaveFunBiking.com

-ride with several of the Cedar Valley Cyclists and enjoy some of the road and trail loops in the area they frequent often.
+ride with several of the Cedar Valley Cyclists and enjoy some of the roads and trail loops in the area they frequent often.
 The Cedar Falls area has something for both the seasoned cyclist and novice rider.
-This is also a bike friendly community perfect for the off road cyclist (cyclecross, fat bike, mountain biking and BMX), with several opportunities waiting your arrival.
+This is also a bike-friendly community perfect for the off-road cyclist (cyclocross, fat bike, mountain biking, and BMX), with several opportunities awaiting your arrival.
 Not to mention the wide array of historic, educational and entertaining attractions to take in when not riding.

 About Cedar Falls and the Valley Lake Trail options

 The Cedar Valley Lakes Trail through Cedar Falls and Waterloo intertwine throughout the area – Offering over a 100 miles of trails.
 As I discovered, some of these trails connect and meander through neighboring Waterloo for additional cycling opportunities.
 A Bronze Bike Friendly Community designation by the League of American Cyclists, see the Cedar Falls bike map for an overview of the vast trail systems and designated bike routes you can enjoy, as I did.

 My first ride while visiting

 In the afternoon, after stopping for lunch on Cedar Falls ‘promenade’ (Main Street) we went out and rode sections of the Prairie Lakes Trail.
 A part of the American Discovery Trail System, we found several loops that took us into some charming and historic neighborhoods in Cedar Falls.
 Further along, from the trail, we viewed the agricultural test field at the University of Northern Iowa.
 We then stopped at the Hearst Center’s Arts & Sculpture Garden, before returning to the promenade, to check out the new brewery downtown.

 Road Bike and Trail Touring Options

-The next couple days, with a group of my friends now in town from the Twin Cities, we joined the Cedar Valley Cycling Club on a couple rides.
-With several of their members showing up we explored the trails and roads in the area.
-First we visited Waterloo and a couple other outlying communities.
+The next couple of days, with a group of my friends now in town from the Twin Cities, we joined the Cedar Valley Cycling Club on a couple of rides.
+With several of their members showing up, we explored the trails and roads in the area.
+First, we visited Waterloo and a couple other outlying communities.
 Periodically stopping to visit, they shared information on the communities Bike to Work, Bike to Play program.

 Mountain Bike, CycleCross, and BMX Fun Opportunities